-On December 14, 2023, Legacy Banzai issued a convertible promissory note in the principal amount of \$2.0 million to Yorkville pursuant to the SEPA and in February 5, 2024, the Company issued a convertible promissory note in the principal amount of \$1.0 million to Yorkville pursuant to the SEPA.
-Simultaneously with the effectiveness of this prospectus, the Company will issue to Yorkville a convertible promissory note in the principal amount of \$1.5 million, subject to the receipt of the Third Tranche of the Pre-Paid Advance.
+On December 14, 2023, Legacy Banzai issued a convertible promissory note in the principal amount of \$2,000,000 to Yorkville pursuant to the SEPA.
+Simultaneously with the effectiveness of this prospectus, the Company will issue to Yorkville a convertible promissory note in the principle amount of \$1,500,000, subject to the receipt of the Second Tranche of the Pre-Paid Advance.
 The Yorkville Promissory Notes and the shares of Class A Common Stock issuable upon conversion of the Yorkville Promissory Notes have not been registered under the Securities Act in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act.